Introduction

 Benefits of Using Time Machine

-- Ease of Use: Time Machine is designed to be user-friendly, making backups and file recovery accessible even to those with limited technical expertise.
+- Time Machine is designed to be user-friendly, making backups and file recovery accessible even to those with limited technical expertise.

 - Comprehensive Backups: It backs up nearly all data on your Mac, ensuring that no important files are missed.